carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 ##### Restaurant suggestions

-#### S: Speakers, Skill-up, Sticky Notes, Special requirements, Surveys, Sponsors
+#### S: Speakers, Skill-up, Sticky Notes, Special requirements, Surveys, Sponsors, Sightseeing

+##### Sightseeing

+Explore the city by jogging or walking through the city and learn about the history with the famous landmarks with Irish tour guides.
+See details please about the  [*Sight Jogging*] (www.sightjoggingdublin.com) and [Dublin Free Walking tour](http://www.dublinfreewalkingtour.ie/] for more information.
+We invite to lead such social activities to see the city together with the other participants at the meeting.

 ##### Speakers